Frequently asked questions regarding:

-Only documents submitted through the online application system (Grad Apply) will be considered during application reviews.
+Only documents submitted through the UC San Diego online application system will be considered during application reviews.

 I need to have my recommenders send letters as soon as possible.
 Should I have them submit paper letters?

-No, please use the online application system (Grad Apply) for all letters of recommendation.
-Please note that your recommenders will receive an email request for letter of recommendation through the online application as soon as the recommendation page is compleated and saved.
+No, please use the UC San Diego online application system for all letters of recommendation.
+Please note that your recommenders will receive an email request for letter of recommendation through the online application as soon as the recommendation page is completed and saved.
 If you've missed the deadline, we encourage you to contact your recommender(s) and request the letter be e-mailed immediately or find an alternate recommender.

 I have already applied to the program and am waiting to hear back.
 When will I know if I am accepted?

 You will be notified as soon as possible (via automatic email) regarding our decision.
 In February and March, some applicants will be contacted to visit our department.
-Most admissions decisions will be made by the end of April.
+Most admissions decisions will be made by April 1.